Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: LENS EQUATION AND OBSERVABLES

 \section{LENS EQUATION AND OBSERVABLES}

-This section will study the connection between the light deflection in the weak field regime Eq. (\ref{26}) and the strong field regime Eqs. (\ref{36}) and (\ref{37}), with $\delta\phi= \Delta\phi_R + \Delta\phi_D -\pi$, with the master equations of gravitational lensing in the spacetime of an ABB.
+This section studies the connection between the light deflection in the weak field regime, Eq. (\ref{26}), and the strong field regime, Eqs. (\ref{36}) and (\ref{37}), with $\delta\phi= \Delta\phi_R + \Delta\phi_D -\pi$, with the master equations of gravitational lensing in the spacetime of an ABB.
 Thus, we can construct physical quantities that can be theoretically observed.
-We will consider lenses in the strong field regime as a starting point.
+We consider lenses in the strong field regime as a starting point.

-In Fig. (\ref{LENTE1}) we have a panel that visually represents the lens diagram.
-Where the light beam that is emitted through source \textbf{S} is deflected towards observer \textbf{O} due to the presence of the ABB located at \textbf{L}.
+In Fig. (\ref{LENTE1}) we have a panel that visually represents the lens diagram, where the light beam that is emitted through source \textbf{S} is deflected toward observer \textbf{O} due to the presence of the ABB located at \textbf{L}.
 The angular deflection of light is given by $\alpha$.
 The angular positions of the source and the image in relation to the optical axis, $\overline{LO}$, are given, respectively, by $\psi$ and $\theta$.
 Thus, assuming that the source \textbf{S} is perfectly aligned with the lens \textbf{L}, this is the position in which the relativistic images should have the highest concentration \cite{8,9}.
 We then have the lens equation that relates the angular positions $\psi$ and $\theta$ defined as

 where $\Delta\alpha_n$ is the deflection angle subtracted from all the loops made by the photons before reaching the observer, that is, $\Delta\alpha_n = \alpha -2n\pi$.
-In this approach, we use the following approximation for the impact parameter $\beta\approx\theta{D_{OL}}$.
+In this approach, we use the following approximation for the impact parameter $\beta\approx\theta{D_\text{OL}}$.
 Thus, we can rewrite the expression for angular deflection using Eqs. (\ref{36}) and (\ref{37}) as

-in which being that $\beta_c=3^{3/4}\sqrt{|q|/2}$ and $\Delta\phi_R$ is defined in Eq. (\ref{37}).
+in which being that $\beta_c=3^{3/4}\sqrt{|q|/2}$, and $\Delta\phi_R$ is defined in Eq. (\ref{37}).

 Regarding $\Delta\alpha_n$, we can perform the expansion of the angular deviation $\alpha(\theta)$ in relation to the position $\theta$ using the following boundary conditions $\theta=\theta^0_n$ and $\alpha(\theta^0_n)=2\pi{n}$: